• Skip to main content

 Time of Wonder.
 (1957) I was torn as to whether I should include this book or McCloskey's One Morning in Maine and then I realized I had the same problem when I included both on last year's summer reading book list.
 This is a long picture book and best for leisurely reading.
 The action follows a family with a couple of girls as they take boat rides on the bay, prepare for a summer storm and welcome back the gorgeous weather.
 Fun for outdoor reading!

 Fly High, Fly Low.
-(1957) So hard to pick one Don Freeman book!
-Before he wrote his famous Corduroy, he wrote clever books kids enjoy like Pet of the Met and Space Witch.
-This one is a bit of a love story about a pair of pigeons who make their home in the “B” of an electric sign high above San Francisco.
+(1957) It's so hard to pick one Don Freeman book!
+Before he wrote Corduroy, he wrote clever books kids enjoy like Pet of the Met and Space Witch.
+This one is a bit of a love story about a pair of pigeons who make their home in the "B" of an electric sign high above San Francisco.
 One day workers start to dismantle the sign but the community has fallen in love with the birds and rallies to their cause.

 Petunia.
 (1950) Petunia is a delightful, quirky, none-too-bright goose who is under the impression that being in possession of a book makes her the smartest creature in the farmyard.
-She puts on airs and dispenses highly questionable advice but is quickly and humorously brought to task by the other farm animals and a run in with a box of fireworks.
+She puts on airs and dispenses highly questionable advice, but is quickly and humorously brought to task by the other farm animals and a run-in with a box of fireworks.

 Frog Went A-Courtin'.
 (1956) Sadly, I don't think many parents still sing "Frog Went A-Courtin'" to their kids.
 Such a shame!
 I love the old folk song and if you've never even heard of it, start out with this book.
 I loved the song when I was a kid, my boys think it is hilarious, and I bet your kids will love it, too.
 If you are not familiar with the tune, you can listen to a recording of Burl Ives singing the classic folk song on YouTube.

 What Do You Say, Dear?
 (1958) Are you trying to teach your children good manners?
 What better way than to quiz them on what they should say in all manner (pun) of absurd situations.
-After all, you don’t want them to be caught off guard when a fierce dragon blows smoke at you, a gentleman introduces you to an elephant, cowyboys ride down the street, or a queen feeds you too much spaghetti.
+After all, you don't want them to be caught off guard when a fierce dragon blows smoke at you, a gentleman introduces you to an elephant, cowboys ride down the street, or a queen feeds you too much spaghetti.
 The illustrations by the great Maurice Sendak are delightful, as always.

 Chanticleer and the Fox.
-(1958) Barbara Cooney adapted “Nun’s Priest’s Tale” from Chaucer’s Canterbury Tales for a young audience.
+(1958) Barbara Cooney adapted "Nun's Priest's Tale" from Chaucer's Canterbury Tales for a young audience.
 A widow and her daughters take care of their farm in medieval England.
 A rather arrogant rooster spends his day strutting and showing off.
 A wily fox uses the age-old strategy of flattery to trick the rooster into crowing.
-Only the Chanticleer’s quick thinking saves him and the farmyard brood.
-This is a rather long book, but that also makes it a great picture book to read aloud to older kids, who may also be better positioned to understand the lesson in humility.
+Only the Chanticleer's quick thinking saves him and the farmyard brood.
+This is a long book, but that also makes it a great picture book to read aloud to older kids, who may also be better positioned to understand the lesson in humility.

-The Moon Jumpers.
-(1959) Janice May Udry is best known for another 1950s book, A Tree is Nice, but I adore The Moon Jumpers, illustrated by Maurice Sendak.
+The Moon Jumpers (1959) Janice May Udry is best known for another 1950s book, A Tree is Nice, but I adore The Moon Jumpers, illustrated by Maurice Sendak.
 This lovely, gentle book explores the magical wonder of children playing outside on a moonlit night and will fill you full of childhood nostalgia.
 It is also on my list of picture books about the moon.

-The Book About Moomin, Mymble and Little My.
-(1952) I’ve expressed my love for all things Moomin before, but only in chapter book form.
-This is Tove Jansson’s first Moomin picture book, so if your kids aren’t ready for chapter books (and even if they are) pick up this charming story about what happens when Moomintroll tries to complete the simple task of carrying a bottle of milk home through the woods.
+The Book About Moomin, Mymble and Little My (1952) I've expressed my love for all things Moomin before, but only in chapter book form.
+This is Tove Jansson's first Moomin picture book, so if your kids aren't ready for chapter books (and even if they are) pick up this charming story about what happens when Moomintroll tries to complete the simple task of carrying a bottle of milk home through the woods.
 Die cut pages and rhyming text gives this read aloud extra layers of fun.

 Comments